The story of the world’s biggest clothing company

 The company claims that it always had only one primary aim – to listen carefully to its clients, and to offer them exactly what they want.

 - Entering new markets.
-Opening new stores on the existing markets is a good option, but not the top one.
-Conquering new markets is what is really important for the rapid growth of the international business.
-Asia was the market number one, if we are talking about Inditex’s untraveled roads, while Chinese consumers have been the clients of particular importance.
-And you know what, it was the entirely right decision, since Asian market totals roughly 26% of the company’s business nowadays, while America is only 15%.
+Opening new stores in the existing markets is a good option, but not the top one.
+Conquering new markets is what is really important for the rapid growth of international business.
+Asia was the market number one if we are talking about Inditex’s untraveled roads, while Chinese consumers have been the clients of particular importance.
+And you know what, it was the entirely right decision, since the Asian market totals roughly 26% of the company’s business nowadays, while America is only 15%.
 Europe accounts for about 43% of total incomes.